fooforge/imgfoo/README.md

 Participation is welcome.
 Simply fork it on Github and send me a pull request.

+Please note:
+At the moment imgfoo is just a huge playground to get warm with RoR and a couple of gems.

 # Index
 * [Planned features](#features)
 * [Requirements](#requirements)